 This moist, dense and gooey Sticky Toffee Acorn Cake was made from acorns harvested from my neighbourhood.
 And despite the nearly full day it took to create (from harvesting, shelling, leaching, roasting and grinding – to the actual baking) it was well worth the effort!
-It took first prize in a most wonderful old-fashioned community harvest tea/fair organized by Jennifer and my friend and neighbour Connie McConnell. (see pictures here).
+It took first prize in a most wonderful old-fashioned community harvest tea/fair organized by my sister-in-law Jennifer and my friend and neighbour Connie McConnell. (see pictures here).
 And I assure you there was no nepotism involved – independent community judges of course!
 (Well sort of!)
 But let’s move on…

 The harvest fair was held in the park behind my home, which is situated in what was once a large Garry Oak Grove.
 This was once the traditional territory of the Lekwungen, and while I’m not sure if they harvested from these specific trees, according to ethnobotanist Nancy Turner, several Coast Salish tribes consumed acorns and cooked them by steaming, roasting or boiling.
 Some people stored them all winter in baskets buried in the damp mud, a practice that would have certainly helped to leach the bitter tannins (more on that later).

 There are over 58 varieties of oak trees in North America, plus varieties of oak trees were brought by early settlers to the new world and if you have an oak tree near you – yes – you can eat the acorns!
 Garry Oaks are native to the Pacific Northwest and used to cover Vancouver Island (today it is estimated only 5% remain).
 Today many trees still stand in our neighbourhoods and so they tower over rooftops and spread a literal avalanche of glossy brown acorns over lawns and sidewalks every fall.